 These days, the best gaming mice come packed with so many buttons and features that shopping for a new one can be overwhelming.
 Things like ergonomics, button placement, and even RGB lighting all need to be considered.
-There's also the matter of DPI, a feature that is often prominently displayed on packaging and in product listings.
+There's also the matter of mouse DPI, a feature that is often prominently displayed on packaging and in product listings.
 But you might find yourself still wondering: what DPI do I really need?

 DPI stands for "dots per linear inch" and is a measure of how many pixels the cursor moves per inch the actual mouse moves.
-Other names for DPI are "counts per inch" (CPI) and "mickeys per second," the latter of which is an older term that isn't used much anymore.
+Other names for the mouse DPI are "counts per inch" (CPI) and "mickeys per second," the latter of which is an older term that isn't used much anymore.
 No matter what it's called, though, they all boil down to one thing: mouse sensitivity.

 Looking for a new gaming mouse?
 Check out our guide to the best.

-The question of DPI is a common one, and there is no shortage of forum posts dedicated to learning what the optimal number is for gaming, particularly in popular first-person shooters like Counter-Strike and Overwatch.
+The question of what mouse DPI to use is a common one, and there is no shortage of forum posts dedicated to learning what the optimal number is for gaming, particularly in popular first-person shooters like Counter-Strike and Overwatch.
 Looking at mouse marketing, you'd be led to believe that a higher number is better by default.
 Just look at the product page for Razer's DeathAdder Elite; 16,000 DPI is an enormous number, but without context it's just jargon.

 Let's start with some basics: higher mouse DPI means that the cursor will move further with less physical movement from your hands.
 The opposite is true with lower DPI numbers—it takes considerably more effort to move the cursor across the screen at 100 DPI than at 1000 DPI.
 In terms of FPS games, your character will turn slower at low DPI numbers and faster at high DPI numbers.